 Patients present all of the time with questions.
 Our doctors will answer any question you have.
 In order to better assist answering questions, here are the common FAQs.

 Chiropractic care is a conservative means of treating musculoskeletal conditions of the body.
 Chiropractic physicians are most commonly known for treating patients neck and back pain.
 In truth, they treat so much more than that.
 They’re scope of practice includes headaches, extremity pain, and nutritional counsel as well.
 Call today and inquire about how we can help you!

-The short answer, yes.
+YES!!!!
 In the past there have been horror stories of chiropractic care causing strokes.
 This could not be further from the truth.
 According to the literature, these events occur when patients present to the office for care of neck pain.
 This neck pain is typically a stroke in progress.
-Any detrimental effects are due to negligence of the chiropractor not noticing the signs.
+Any detrimental effects are due to negligence of the physician not noticing the signs.
 Our advanced doctors know the warning signs.
-Our team will not adjust you if you are having a stroke in progress.
 The most common side effects are soreness and mild intensifying of pain for a short duration after.
 Follow the link to read about stroke and chiropractic.